 A container garden is a great way to beautify a small outdoor space.
 Today I have some tips on planting and on how to find supplies on the cheap.
 If you really want to get a jump on next year, plan in the Fall.
 That’s when you’ll find the bargains.
 Continue reading

-Today I’m bringing back a popular post from last year, our Front Porch Privacy Screen, but showing you more detail of the process.
+Today I’m bringing back a popular post, our Front Porch Privacy Screen, but showing you more detail of the process.
 Continue reading

 Soda bottle crafts are a great way to create a unique planter.
 Here in Canada, as the seasons turn, it can be quite a while before we see green pastures again.
-It’s a great time of year to introduce a cheerful hanging system to brighten up your indoor space with plants – but this recycle works perfectly outdoors too!
+It’s a great time of year to introduce a cheerful hanging system.
+Brighten up your indoor space with plants – but this recycle works perfectly outdoors too!
 Continue reading

 The rock garden, part two of Low Maintenance Gardening is another phase of our dry creek bed project.
 Continue reading